heche-psb/wgd/README.md

 -pag, --plotapgmm, flag option, whether to plot mixture modeling of anchor Ks in the mixed Ks distribution, if the flag was set, the mixture modeling of anchor Ks will be plotted
 -pem, --plotelmm, flag option, whether to plot elmm mixture modeling of paranome Ks in the mixed Ks distribution, if the flag was set, the elmm mixture modeling of paranome Ks will be plotted
--c, --components, the range of the number of components to fit in anchor Ks mixture modeling, default (1,4)
+-c, --components, the range of the number of components to fit in anchor Ks mixture modeling, default (1,4) -mgn, --mingenenum, the minimum number of genes for a segment to be considered, default 30 -psy, --plotsyn, flag option, whether to initiate the synteny plot, if the flag was set, the synteny plot will be produced -ds, --dotsize, the dot size in dot plot, default 1 -aa, --apalpha, the opacity of anchor dots, default 1 -ha, --hoalpha, the opacity of homolog dots, default 0.1
 ```

 ## Usage